Showing 1 - 1 OF 1

 Driving in the U.K. is a privilege, not a right.
 All personnel assigned to RAF Lakenheath who require driving privileges:

-You and your dependents (if applicable) will attend the driver's briefing during in-processing with the Airmen and Family Readiness Center.
+You and your dependents will attend the driver's briefing during in-processing with the Military and Family Readiness Center.
 The exam will be administered during that time.
-Members must study The British Highway Code book online.
-COVID Restrictions may impact the way dependents and civilian employees receive driving training and take their exam.
-Please contact the staff with the Relocation Program at the Airman and Family Readiness Center for the current guidance. +44 01638-52-3847
+Service Members and their Dependents must study The British Highway Code book online and are encouraged to the use the USAF Connect APP for the 48 FW for additional driving related materials.
+This can be found under the Newcomers Tab and Driving in the UK.
+Please contact the staff with the Relocation Program at the Military and Family Readiness Center for the current guidance. +44 01638-52-3847

 Weapons in Public and UK Law